1,000+ Opportunities

 Grant seekers are encouraged to review our previously awarded grants.
 Stage one of the application process begins with an eligibility questionnaire.
 151 Innovation Drive, Suite 240A, Elyria, OH 44035

-Based on current listing details, eligibility includes: Applicants must complete an eligibility questionnaire as Stage 1; funding is competitive and limited in all communities served.
-Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: Applicants must complete an eligibility questionnaire as Stage 1; funding is competitive and limited in all communities served.
+Confirm the full requirements in the official notice before applying.